NeuroJSON/bjdata/Binary_JData_Specification.md

 Applications can assign type IDs 256 and above for custom data types.
 The meaning of these IDs is determined by the application and should be documented separately.

-Reserved extension types (0–255) are limited to **fixed-byte-length** records to ensure predictable parsing and efficient storage.
-Each reserved type ID corresponds to exactly one fixed payload size.
+Reserved extension types (0–255) use **fixed-length** payloads to ensure predictable parsing and efficient storage.

 #### Example (block notation)